Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

 [M260.1](/User_manual/Reference/Gcodes/M260_1) - write data to a device [M260.4](/User_manual/Reference/Gcodes/M260_4) - Raw Modbus transaction

+## Testing communications with device

+### Read data from device

+Use M261.1 to read data from a Modbus RTU device, where the parameters are:

-Pnn Port to request data through, same numbering as in M575 command (1 = first aux port, 2 = second aux port).
+* **Pnn** Port to request data through, same numbering as in M575 command (1 = first aux port, 2 = second aux port).
 The port must already have been put into Device mode using M575.
-Ann Modbus device address
+* **Ann** Modbus device address
-Rnn Register number to start from
+* **Rnn** Register number to start from
-Bnn How many registers,coils or inputs to request
+* **Bnn** How many registers,coils or inputs to request
-Fn (optional) Modbus function code, must be one of: 1 (Read Coils), 2 (Read Discrete Inputs), 3 (Read Holding Registers), 4 (Read Input Registers, default)
+* **Fn** (optional) Modbus function code, must be one of: 1 (Read Coils), 2 (Read Discrete Inputs), 3 (Read Holding Registers), 4 (Read Input Registers, default)
-V"name" (optional) name of a new variable to receive data into.
+* **V"name"** (optional) name of a new variable to receive data into.
 If this parameter is not present then the data read is output to the console.

-Pnn Serial port to send/receive through, numbered as in M575 (1 = first aux port, 2 = second aux port).
-The port must already have been set to Device mode using M575.
-Ann Modbus slave device address
-Fn (optional) Modbus function code, must be one of: 5 (Write Single Coil), 6 (Write Single Register), 15 (Write Multiple Coils), 16 (Write Multiple Registers, default)
-Rnn First Modbus coil or register number to write to Bnn:nn:nn...
-One value per coil or register to write.
-If writing registers, each value is a 16-bit word to write.
-If writing coils, each value is zero to set coil off, nonzero to set coil on.
-S"ascii data" data to send (alternative to B parameter).
-Each character is converted to the corresponding ASCII value.
-Ignored if B parameter is present.

-## Testing communications with device

-### Requesting data

-Sending this from the console will receive the data as hexidecimal:
+Sending a correctly formed M261.1 command like the following example from the console will receive the data as hexidecimal:

 ```
 M261.1 P2 A1 R1 B2 F4
 Received 00de 0228
 ```

+This is the temperature and pressure reading from XY-MD01 sensor.
+00de = 222 in decimal, which is divided by 10 to get 22.2°C. 0228 = 552 decimal, which is 55.2% humidity.

 From holding/keep registers (ie device settings)

 ```
-M261.1 P2 A1 R257 B1 F3
+M261.1 P2 A1 R257 B1 F3 ; register for device address
 Received 0001
-M261.1 P2 A1 R258 B1 F3
+M261.1 P2 A1 R258 B1 F3 : register for device baud rate (2580 hex = 9600bps)
 Received 2580
-M261.1 P2 A1 R259 B1 F3
+M261.1 P2 A1 R259 B1 F3 : register for temperature correction
 Received 0000
-M261.1 P2 A1 R260 B1 F3
+M261.1 P2 A1 R260 B1 F3 : register for humidity correction
 Received 0000
 ```

-### Sending data
+### Write data to device

+Use M260.1 to write data to a Modbus RTU device, where the parameters are:

+* **Pnn** Serial port to send/receive through, numbered as in M575 (1 = first aux port, 2 = second aux port).
+The port must already have been set to Device mode using M575.
+* **Ann** Modbus slave device address
+* **Fn** (optional) Modbus function code, must be one of: 5 (Write Single Coil), 6 (Write Single Register), 15 (Write Multiple Coils), 16 (Write Multiple Registers, default)
+* **Rnn** First Modbus coil or register number to write to
+* **Bnn:nn:nn...** One value per coil or register to write.
+If writing registers, each value is a 16-bit word to write.
+If writing coils, each value is zero to set coil off, nonzero to set coil on.
+* **S"ascii data"** data to send (alternative to B parameter).
+Each character is converted to the corresponding ASCII value.
+Ignored if B parameter is present.

-Eg changing device address
+For example, changing the device address

 ```
 M260.1 P2 A1 F6 R257 B3
-(didn't cycle power)
-M261.1 P2 A1 R1 B2 F4
-Received 00e0 022d
 (cycled power)
-M261.1 P2 A1 R1 B2 F4
-Error: M261.1: no or bad response from Modbus device
 M261.1 P2 A3 R1 B2 F4
 Received 00df 022f
 ```

-# Examples

-## Connecting a temperature and humidity sensor

-XY-MD01

-## Connecting a VFD/spindle

-## Connecting a PLC
+# Using data from devices